 If you only have one team in charge of your entire project from its start to its end, that team is responsible for everything that happens during the scope of that project.
 A good Design-build team knows this and is ready to be accountable for high-quality work every step of the way.

-Contractors and firms that specialize in Design-build delivery tend to have significant skills and experience in both design and construction.
-There’s a distinct advantage to having designers that think like constructors (and constructors that think like designers) working throughout the entire project, from start to finish.
+Contractors and firms specializing in Design-build delivery tend to have considerable skills and experience in design and construction.
+However, there’s a distinct advantage to having designers that think like constructors (and constructors that think like designers) working throughout the entire project, from start to finish.

 3. Time savings

 With a Design-build process, a project owner only has to interview and employ one team.
-Doing so takes a lot of time and energy – as does managing a lot of different parties and employees all at the same time.
+Doing so takes a lot of time and energy – as does managing many different parties and employees simultaneously.
 Design-build offers the chance to collaborate with one company under one contract.

 While it may seem that the up-front cost for hiring a comprehensive Design-build team is higher, the increased opportunities for communication, consistent expertise, and cost-efficient planning ahead that come with Design-build will result in incredible financial benefits throughout the project.

 When you hire a Design-build team, you hire a team that’s already used to working together.
 They’ll trust each other, they’ll have chemistry, and they’ll all have accountability to one another.
-This ease will translate to reduced risk for your entire project, as most dangers posed to design and construction projects are the result of miscommunication or inadequate issue resolution.
+This ease will translate to reduced risk for your entire project, as most dangers posed to design and construction projects result from miscommunication or inadequate issue resolution.

 6. Increased project owner involvement